 One way to keep your data clean is to exclude any productions you do not want to report on.
 This can be anything you choose it to be, however, we strongly recommend you exclude non-audience based ‘events’ like car park tickets or merchandise.
 You may also want to consider excluding third-party hires if these will not be representative of your core audiences.
 If a show was postponed or cancelled, then you should exclude it too.
 Read our Knowledge Base article on excluding postponed or cancelled shows for more information.

 Consistency is key

 Remember to be clear about what you are measuring in Audience Finder: your audiences.
 The artforms you choose should ultimately reflect the audience’s general interest, rather than the niche genre of the production at hand.
-This is the reason we do not have ‘tribute act’ as an artform – very few audience members would consider themselves a die-hard tribute fan and only go to see tribute acts.
+For instance, this is why you won’t see ‘tribute act’ listed as an artform – very few audience members would consider themselves a die-hard tribute fan and only go to see tribute acts.
 They are most likely attending because they have an interest in that band and that type of music they perform.

-If you change your mind about some artform categories or exclusions you have given your productions, don’t worry, we can go back and change them for you.
-To talk to someone about updating your production categorisation, please e-mail us on email@example.com
+If you change your mind about some artform categories or exclusions you have given your productions, don’t worry - we can change them for you.
+To discuss updating your production categorisation, please e-mail us on firstname.lastname@example.org